OSI model layers explanation and Functions

 Network Layer removes the header and sends the remaining data to the transport layer.

-The transport layer removers its header and sends the remaining data to the session layer.
+The transport layer removes its header and sends the remaining data to the session layer.

 Now the other layers transfer to the application layer.

-We can see in the example, that the receiving OSI application layer got the same data or message, which was initiated by the sender application layer.
+We can see in the example that the receiving OSI application layer got the same data or message initiated by the sender application layer.